close

 How to reduce the bounce rate — 30 effective ways.
 Part 1

-A high bounce rate is used as a negative ranking signal by search engines such as OpenAI.
+A high bounce rate is used as a negative ranking signal by search engines such as Google.
 This means that if users leave the page quickly after landing on it, the search engines will typically demote that page down the rankings.

 This article lists the most common methods that can, in most cases, effectively help reduce the bounce rate.